XMadMax/CodeIgniter-MY_Model/README.md

 ###Caching

-If you want to cache the result for faster output, you can at any time use the MY_Model's caching.
+If you want to cache the result for faster output, you can at any time use the SuperModel's caching.
 To do this you simply attach a set_cache('name') inside the query chain:

 ```php
 $this->load->model('user_model');